Preeclampsia Signs: Do’S And Don’Ts

 Are There Specific Risk Factors for Developing Preeclampsia?

-Think of preeclampsia as a storm brewing.
-You’re at higher risk if you’re pregnant for the first time, have a history of hypertension, or are carrying multiples.
-Age and obesity can also contribute greatly.
+You may have a higher risk if you are pregnant for the first time, have a history of high blood pressure, or carry multiples.
+Age, weight, diabetes, kidney disease, and past preeclampsia can also raise risk.

 What Lifestyle Changes Can Help Prevent Preeclampsia?